 She has also lived and worked in Queensland and Canberra in senior policy research and advisory roles for both state and commonwealth governments.

 Professor Rudd currently holds a Government of Western Australia Cabinet-endorsed appointment to the Ministerial Council for Suicide Prevention and is a Non-Executive Director on the Leadership WA Board.
 She served as a Non-Executive Director on the Board for the International Society for Simulation in Healthcare (2010-2013), as a Non-Executive Director on the Board for the International Association for Research in Service-Learning and Community Engagement (2008-2010).

-Professor Rudd holds the degrees of Bachelor of Health Science in Nursing from the University of New England - Northern Rivers, Master of Public Health from Queensland University of Technology, and Doctor of Philosophy from the University of Western Australia.
-Additionally, she is licensed to practise as a Registered Nurse and a Registered Nurse - Specialty Mental Health.
+Professor Rudd holds the degrees of Bachelor of Health Science in Nursing from the University of New England, Master of Public Health from Queensland University of Technology, and Doctor of Philosophy from the University of Western Australia.
+Additionally, she is a Graduate of the Australian Institute of Company Directors.

 Professor Rudd was a Finalist in the 2014 Telstra Business Women’s Awards in two categories; the Business Innovation and Community and Government Awards.